 The training is accredited by the award winning Carbon Literacy Project, run by the Manchester-based charity The Carbon Literacy Trust.
 All participants successfully completing the course have received a certificate confirming their Carbon Literacy.

 We are now offering you the opportunity to host a Carbon Literacy course where you are, giving you the opportunity to get more staff and volunteers certified.
-In order to take up this offer all we ask is you provide the venue and guarantee a minimum 10 participants from at least two community-led organisations in your area.
+In order to take up this offer all we ask is you provide the venue and guarantee a minimum ten participants from at least two community-led organisations in your area.
 If you're hosting within the central belt we may also ask that you make spaces available for people from other organisations to attend.
 Invitations from hosts will be considered on a first-come first-served basis, taking into consideration the need to ensure geographical spread.
 Contact CBP Officer Russell Gill if you'd like to arrange this: firstname.lastname@example.org or 01786 468771.
 The deadline for invitations is Friday 27th July and courses will take place in the autumn of 2018.